Emmotes/ic_modron_library/docs/reya.md

 {:/nomarkdown}

 Note that the damage of the Unaffiliated core varies depending on the number of unaffiliated champions in the formation.
-The damage numbers on the layout above account for just 1 (Grimm only).
+The damage numbers on the layout above account for just 1 (Reya only).
 For a specific breakdown of how the core fares with more unaffiliated champions - check the table below.

 | Core | Num Unaffiliated in Formation | Total Damage |
 |---|---|---|